 Avoiding sprained ankles while running

-Spencer Niemann, DPM, FACFAS, a podiatrist board certified in foot surgery as well as rear foot and ankle reconstruction, is on staff at Banner Good Samaritan Medical Center.
+Spencer Niemann, DPM, FACFAS, a podiatrist board certified in foot surgery as well as rear (back) foot and ankle reconstruction, is on staff at Banner – University Medical Center Phoenix.
 His office can be reached at (480) 917-2300.